oslerinhealth/ActFrag/README.md

 Recent studies haven shown that, on top of total daily active/sedentary volumes, the time accumulation strategies provide more sensitive information.
-This package provides functions to extract commonly used fragmentation metrics to quantidy such time accumulation strategies based on minute level actigraphy-measured activity counts data.
+This package provides functions to extract commonly used fragmentation metrics to quantify such time accumulation strategies based on minute level actigraphy-measured activity counts data.

 ## Install